-The information provided herein about incurred and paid accident year claims development for the years ended prior to December 31, 2019 on a consolidated basis and by segment is presented as supplementary information.
+The information provided herein about incurred and paid accident year claims development for the years ended prior to December 31, 2020 on a consolidated basis and by segment is presented as supplementary information.
 The Company has applied a retrospective approach with respect to its acquisitions, presenting all relevant historical information for all periods presented.
-In addition, included in the incurred claims and claim expenses and cumulated paid claims and claim expenses tables below is a reconciling item that represents the unamortized balance of fair value adjustments recorded in connection with the acquisitions of Platinum and TMR, respectively, to reflect an increase in net claims and claim expenses of Platinum and TMR, partially offset by a decrease from discounting in connection with the acquisitions of Platinum and TMR, to reflect the time value of money.
+In addition, included in the incurred claims and claim expenses and cumulated paid claims and claim expenses tables below are reconciling items that represents the unamortized balance of fair value adjustments recorded in connection with the acquisitions of Platinum Underwriters Holdings, Ltd. ("Platinum") and TMR to reflect an increase in net claims and claim expenses due to the addition of a market based risk margin that represented the cost of capital required by a market participant to assume the net claims and claim expenses of Platinum and TMR, partially offset by a decrease from discounting in connection with the acquisitions of Platinum and TMR, to reflect the time value of money.